Aedile: Responsibilities

 One of the main responsibilities of the aediles was management of Rome's marketplaces.
 This included a responsibility to ensure the availability of grain and tolerable prices.
 Aediles managed markets by promulgating an edict specifying the Rome's commercial law and regulations observed therein, while also providing men to ensure the proper enforcement of those rules.
-Aediles also had a role in stabilising grain prices, but until the development of public granaries from Gaius Gracchus' tribunate in 122 BC, the aediles' ability achieve this goal was limited and contingent on officeholders' foreign contacts, their financial resources, and the availability of shipping.
+Aediles also had a role in stabilising grain prices, but until the development of public granaries from Gaius Gracchus' tribunate in 122 BC, the aediles' ability to achieve this goal was limited and contingent on officeholders' foreign contacts, their financial resources, and the availability of shipping.

 Aediles also possessed a general cura urbis.
 This entailed caring for the condition of streets and public buildings (such as basilicas and temples).
 At times this could also include the construction of new buildings, such as the erection of shops on the Tiber and a porticus by the aedilican pairs of 193 and 192 BC.
 Aediles also supervised more junior city magistrates such as the triumviri capitales or nocturni, who were part of the minor vigintisexviri, in their law enforcement duties.

 Both curule and plebeian aediles possessed the power to prosecute by iudicium populi before the tribal assembly.
 The offences that aediles could prosecute were essentially unlimited, with attested aedilican prosecutorial jurisdiction over provocatio (violation of citizen appeal rights), vis (public violence), tax evasion, usury, veneficia (witchcraft), and stuprum (sexual assault).
 These judicial powers were exercised without imperium and also included the authority to issue summary corporal punishments.

 This prosecutorial power also entailed the ability to assess fines from offenders, which were often used to defray costs incurred in the upkeep of the city.
 Indeed, aedilician fines collected from usurers or illegal graziers, are attested to have been used temple construction and games.
 However, many of the costs incurred were also paid for by the officeholders: this was especially the case with games which, when splendid, could win the man who paid for them substantial popularity with the voters.
 This was recognised by 182 BC, when Tiberius Gracchus spent so much as curule aedile on games that legislation was passed in 179 to put a cap on expenditures.